-An advocate of new music, Hills has individually commissioned and premiered over 85 new works for percussion.
-He has given solo and chamber recitals across Europe, Australia, The United States, Mexico, and China.
+An advocate of new music, Hills has individually commissioned and premiered over 100 new works for percussion.
+He has given solo and chamber recitals across Europe, Australia, New Zealand, The United States, Mexico, and China.
 These include a featured performance for the International Society of Improvised Music, the Days of New Music Festival in Chisinau, Moldova, the Queensland Music Festival, the Ravello Concert Festival, the Venice Art Biennale, five PASIC conventions, the Morelia Percussion Festival, and Festival Mozaic.
 An advocate for percussion as an artistic discipline, Hills has been the artist-in-residence at Rocky Mountain National Park, Conservatorio de Las Rosas, a fellow at the OMI international artist’s colony, and the first artist-in-residence with Eighth Blackbird in Chicago.

 Hills is an artist for Innovative Percussion, Remo, Yamaha, Sabian, and Black Swamp Percussion.